ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 Also, ensure that the `SKY130_OPEN_PDK_ROOT` environment variable points to the location of the repo you just cloned.

-Similarly, if you would like to use Spectre, you will need to ensure that the `SKY130_COMMERCIAL_PDK_ROOT` environment variable points to an installation of the commercial SKY130 PDK.
+If you would like to use Spectre, you will also need to ensure that the `SKY130_COMMERCIAL_PDK_ROOT` environment variable points to an installation of the commercial SKY130 PDK.

 ## Interface